Moulberry/AxiomDocumentation/src/builder/move.md

 Once you have a selection, simply start scrolling to nudge the blocks in the direction you are looking

-The blocks can be flipping using Ctrl+F, and rotated using Ctrl+R
+The blocks can be flipped using Ctrl+F, and rotated using Ctrl+R

 To confirm the movement, press Right Click